spack/spack/lib/spack/docs/chain.rst

 .. code-block:: yaml

-  config:
   upstreams:
     spack-instance-1:
       install_tree: /path/to/other/spack/opt/spack
       modules:
         tcl: /path/to/other/spack/share/spack/modules

 Each time new packages are installed in the upstream Spack instance, the upstream Spack maintainer should run ``spack module tcl refresh`` (or the